gocd/www.go.cd/community/index.markdown

 #### Other Resources
-- <a href="http://support.thoughtworks.com/categories/20002778-Go-Community-Support">Community page</a> - Hosted by ThoughtWorks&reg;.
+- <a href="http://support.thoughtworks.com/categories/20002778-Go-Community-Support">Community page</a> - Hosted by ThoughtWorks.
 There is a lot of information available here, including tips and tricks, macros and more.
-- <a href="http://www.thoughtworks.com/products/go-continuous-delivery/resources#Videos">How-To Videos</a> - Created by ThoughtWorks&reg;.
+- <a href="http://www.thoughtworks.com/products/go-continuous-delivery/resources#Videos">How-To Videos</a> - Created by ThoughtWorks.
 - <a href="http://continuousdelivery.com/">continuousdelivery.com</a> - Jez Humble's blog on all things CD.